-Inheritance is an important aspect of OOPs languages.
-It is the ability of a program which creates new classes from an existing class.
-It is a mechanism that acquires the properties and behaviors of a class from another class.
+Inheritance is an aspect of OOPs languages, which provides the ability of a program to create a new class from an existing class.
+It is a mechanism which acquires the properties and behaviors of a class from another class.
 The class whose members are inherited is called the base class, and the class that inherits those members is called the derived/child/subclass.
 In child class, we can override or modify the behaviors of its parent class.

 Why use inheritance?

 As displayed in the above figure, Audi is the subclass and Car is the superclass.
 The relationship between the two classes is Audi IS-A Car.
 It means that Audi is a type of Car.

 In the above example, the Audi class extends the Car class by using the extends keyword.
 It means the Audi class can include all the members of the Car class.
 The constructor of the Audi class initializes its own members as well as the parent class's properties by using a special keyword 'super.'
 The super keyword is used to call the parent constructor and its values.

 We can classify the inheritance into the five types.
 These are:

 Note: TypeScript supports only single and multilevel inheritance.
 It doesn't support multiple, hierarchical, and hybrid inheritance.

 Single inheritance can inherit properties and behavior from at most one parent class.
 It allows a derived/subclass to inherit the properties and behavior of a base class that enable the code reusability as well as we can add new features to the existing code.
 The single inheritance makes the code less repetitive.